LexCie10/Fake-News-Verifier-2.0/README.md

 Preprocessing steps involved:

-* Naming an unnamed volumn in our dataset
+* Naming an unnamed column in our dataset

 * Handling missing values